What Are Keyloggers and How Do You Remove Them?

 • Federal authorities such as the FBI or police have a warrant to monitor the devices of a potential criminal in an ongoing criminal investigation

 Although these are legal uses of keyloggers, it’s important to consider their ethical implications.
-For instance, employees who are under surveillance on the job by their employer may view it as unethical and a violation of their privacy or trust.
-As a result, employers are encouraged to opt for other alternatives, such as installing other tools like website blockers, enabling remote desktop access, and conducting time audits to measure their employees’ productivity.
+For instance, employees under surveillance by their employer may view it as unethical and a violation of their privacy or trust.
+As a result, employers are encouraged to opt for other alternatives, such as installing tools like website blockers, enabling remote desktop access, and conducting time audits to measure their employees’ productivity.

 Additionally, a legal guardian or parent who installs a keylogger on their teen's computer or mobile device without their knowledge can potentially damage the trust in their relationship, especially if their teen discovers they’ve been spied on.
 Walking a fine line between legality and ethics can be tricky, so it’s important to weigh the two and strike a balance.

-There are many tips to follow that can help you prevent a keylogger from infecting your device.
-Make sure to follow the recommendations below for best security practices to keep keyloggers from infecting your devices.
+Many tips can help you prevent a keylogger from infecting your device.
+Follow the recommendations below for best security practices.

 1. Routinely update your operating system and apps.
 Always make sure your operating system and applications are up-to-date with the latest security patches.

-2. Use strong unique passwords and 2FA.
-Protect your device, apps, and accounts with strong unique passwords that comply with NIST standards and enable two-factor authentication (2FA).
+2. Use complex passwords and 2FA.
+Protect your device, apps, and accounts with strong, unique passwords that comply with NIST standards and enable two-factor authentication (2FA).

 3. Use a firewall.
 This security system monitors network traffic and can intercept data that keyloggers attempt to send over the internet, thus preventing keylogging.

 4. Use a password manager.
 Password managers allow you to easily generate strong, unique passwords and store them all in one place.
-They help you access your passwords and update them easily in a secure cloud, without the need to remember them all.
+They help you access and update your passwords easily in a secure cloud.
 This can help you further reduce the risk of keylogging.

-6. Get a VPN.
-Use a reputable virtual private network (VPN).
-This can hide your local IP address and encrypt your data from prying eyes, securing your online data traffic.
+5. Get a VPN.
+Use a reputable virtual private network.
+A VPN can hide your local IP address and encrypt your data from prying eyes, securing your online data traffic.

-7. Avoid using public Wi-Fi.
-Do not use free public Wi-Fi networks at a coffee shop, airport, or any public place — even if it’s password-protected.
-Using public Wi-Fi makes you vulnerable to man-in-the-middle (MitM) attacks conducted by attackers, who can potentially deploy a keylogger on your device.
+6. Avoid using public Wi-Fi.
+Do not use free public Wi-Fi networks at a coffee shop, airport, or any public place — even if password-protected.
+Public Wi-Fi makes you vulnerable to man-in-the-middle (MitM) attacks conducted by attackers, who can potentially deploy a keylogger on your device.

-8. Do not use USB storage devices you did not purchase brand new.
-Picking up and using a USB flash drive you’ve found in a parking lot or bought from a stranger on the street, for example, can be a sneaky way to lure you to install a keylogger.
+7. Do not use USB storage devices you did not purchase brand new.
+Picking up and using a USB flash drive you’ve found in a parking lot or bought from a stranger on the street, for example, can be a sneaky way to lure you into installing a keylogger.
 (See Rubber Ducky.)
 Make sure you secure your USB storage devices, or any device for that matter when not used, in a safe place, too.

-9. Never click on suspicious links or download files from untrusted sources: Do not click on suspicious phishing links from emails or messages nor download files from unverified and untrusted sources.
+8. Never click on suspicious links or download files from untrusted sources.
+Do not click on suspicious phishing links from emails or messages nor download files from unverified and untrusted sources.
 You can visit the website VirusTotal to analyze suspicious files and links.

 +